nicolaei/master/docs/thesis/source/07_discussion.md

 ---------------------------------------

-As we've seen from the [Access Point Scan Results], an AP is not guaranteed to be discovered with a single scan [^fading].
+As we've seen from the [Access Point Scan Results], an AP is not guaranteed to be discovered with a single scan.
 Thus, it is neccesary to use multiple scans to increase the likelyhood of discovering all access points that needs to be taken in account when choosing a channel.

-[^fading]: As discussed in earlier chapters and seen in the results, the curves that determine the likelyhood of discovery can be explained with the _Reighley_ and _Ricean_ fading models.

 The amount of scans that needs to be run has to be determined on a per deployment basis.
 The characterisitiscs of the local radio environment for every deployment